uc-mestemax/it3038c-scripts/project3/readme.md

 ![picture 1](../images/b477873de72de544036c64e4eef5c868ce29db63e44a5aef4d3de0d6a736c19c.png)

 Second item to take note of, is the json object position.
 If your shuttle stop location serves more than one route, you will see all busses that stop there.
 So you need to figure out which ETA matches the one shown on the map, and note the position it is.
 In this screenshot, there are two buses: bus 0 and bus 1.
-0 will always give you the first bus, so it's usually usuable.
+0 will always give you the first bus, so it's usually usuable if your just testing it.

 ![picture 2](../images/11a299442236b42bc8aa42d3b6057253b3235726f5eb602b272ef5ca76ffed74.png)